lizmat/articles/5to6-classes.md

     my $point = Point->new( x => 42, y => 666 );
     $point->set_x(314);

-Some people prefer to use the same subroutine for both accessing and mutating the attribute.
+Some people prefer to use the same subroutine name for both accessing and mutating the attribute.
 Specifying a parameter then means the subroutine should be used as a mutator: